Esri-Private-Sector-SEs/gbd-migration/README.md

 # GBD Migration Project

+There are 3 files in this repository:

+1. **Content Migration Notebook**.
+A tool to perform AGOL to AGOL transfers on single items in an organization.
+2. **Content Report Notebook**.
+A tool to generate a report of all content owned by a user, alongside essential information associated with the item.
+3. **Catalog**.
+A functional csv essential to use with the Content Migration notebook.
+Records transfers in real time for administrative logging purposes.

 ## Content Migration Notebook

 This notebook is used to do AGOL to AGOL transfers, designed to handle one item at a time.
 In AGOL to AGOL transfers, we refer to the org with the original content as the **origin portal**.
 The AGOL where we want to transfer our items to is the **destination portal.**